The Loneliest Time: Critical reception

-The Loneliest Time received generally positive reviews from music critics; at Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received a score of 79 out of 100 based on 17 reviews.
+The Loneliest Time received mostly positive reviews from music critics; at Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received a score of 79 out of 100 based on 17 reviews.

 Rob Sheffield of Rolling Stone wrote "The Loneliest Time is her most "emotionally adventurous" music yet—"high-gloss post-bubblegum synth-pop that packs a serious punch even at its fizziest."
 Hannah Mylrea of NME awarded the album four out of five stars, writing that The Loneliest Time "sees Jepsen's now signature sonics infused with more expansive influences, although never deferring too far from the tried and trusted sounds of past."
-Reviewing the album for AllMusic, Heather Phares concluded that Jepsen's, "charm holds together The Loneliest Time's whirlwind of daydreams, confessions, and decades of pop allusions", calling it "another strong album" from her.
+Reviewing the album for AllMusic, Heather Phares concluded that Jepsen's "charm holds together The Loneliest Time's whirlwind of daydreams, confessions, and decades of pop allusions", calling it "another strong album" from her.
 Olivia Horn of Pitchfork complimented certain aspects of the production, but criticized some of its "corny" lyrics and the lack of focus.
 Gem Stokes of Clash said the album is "a far cry from the saccharine star that launched Jepsen's career but proves her musical pliability."

 The album was nominated for Pop Album of the Year at the Juno Awards of 2023.

 Rankings

 Commercial performance

 In Jepsen's homeland, Canada, The Loneliest Time debuted at number 18 on the Canadian Albums Chart.
-In the neighboring United States, the album charted at number 19 on the Billboard 200, with about 20,000 total units sold in its first week, marking Jepsen's fourth top twenty album.
-It further debuted at number 16 on the UK Albums Chart, becoming her highest-peaking album in the UK in ten years.
+In the United States, the album debuted at number 19 on the Billboard 200 and number 6 on the Billboard Top Albums Sales Chart, with 12,000 copies sold.
+The Loneliest Time also went on to debut at number 16 on the UK Albums Chart, becoming her highest-peaking album in the UK in ten years.